Caborca Cartel: History

 According to the Secretariat of the Navy, it warned of the growing conflict between criminal cells Los Páez and/or Los Paleteros (led by Rodrigo Páez Quintero, nephew of Rafael Caro Quintero) and Los Cazadores together with Los Salazar, (cells related to the Sinaloa Cartel), causing an increase in intentional homicides in the state of Sonora.
 Since the beginning of 2020, various drug messages awarded to the Caborca Cartel commonly left after armed confrontations, stating that Caro Quintero comes through the territories that "belong to him."
 It was until January 2021 when federal intelligence sources confirmed that Caro Quintero runs the cartel.
 They also mention that the main objective of Caro Quintero has been to dispute the territory of Sonora with the faction of Los Chapitos and Los Salazar, led by the sons of Guzmán.

 On 15 July 2022, Caro Quintero was captured by Mexican authorities in San Simón, a settlement within the Choix Municipality of Sinaloa.
+Despite the capture, some media mention that the operation was too celebrated and oversized, taking into account that the cartel's participation is local, unlike more established cartels such as the Juárez Cartel or the Sinaloa Cartel.

+It was not until April 30 of the following year that Rodrigo Omar alias "El R" was arrested in an operation carried out by elements of Fiscalía General de la República and Secretariat of the Navy, this in the Guadalajara metropolitan area”.